 If you are looking for the highest quality live-in care in the Cambridge area, Elder can provide the service you need.
-Many people find that their loved one has increased support needs as they grow older and requires someone around 24-hours a day, but they would not want to go into a care home.
+Many people find that their loved one has increased support needs as they grow older and requires someone around 24-hours a day, but they would not want to go into one of the care homes in Cambridge.
 The best alternative is private live-in care so that all their needs can be met in the comfort of their own home.

 What can I expect from live-in care in Cambridge?